google/fleetspeak/docs/guide.md

 configurator—a binary that generates more specific configuration files, certificates and keys.

+Note that the configurator is currently not able to expand variables.
+Because of this, all the paths provided in the configuration files need to be absolute and already fully expanded.
+In all the examples below we will assume that your `$HOME` expands to `/home/user`, so make sure to adjust it accordingly.

 Save the following in some file, e.g. `$HOME/.config/fleetspeak.textproto`:

 ```